WebHare/proxy/README.md

 The management interface on port 5443 will not be available until this is done.

 ## Management
-The proxy offers a management interface on port 5443 which is reachable over https (and uses as self-signed certificate)
+The proxy offers a management interface on 127.0.0.1:8080

 You can login using the proxy key as the password

+If you've configured WEBHAREPROXY_ADMINHOSTNAME and WEBHAREPROXY_LETSENCRYPTEMAIL, you can use `/opt/container/setup-adminhost-certbot.sh` to request a LetsEncrypt certificate for that hostname

 ## Customizing

 Extra nginx configuration files can be dropped as `*.conf` into `/opt/webhare-proxy-data/etc/nginx-http/` - they will be included inside the 'http' section.

 Extra configuration files can also be dropped as `*.conf` into `/opt/webhare-proxy-data/etc/nginx-other/` - they will be included at the root level.

+Configuration files dropped as `*.conf` into `/opt/webhare-proxy-data/etc/nginx-adminserver/` will be included on the admin hostname (configured by WEBHAREPROXY_ADMINHOSTNAME)

 If you're using the host network namespcae, nginx can be told to bind to a specific IPv4 address by setting the NGINX_BINDTO_IPV4 environment variable.